Following system colour scheme Selected dark colour scheme Selected light colour scheme

 ) -> T:

-However Annotated[T, metadata] is already treated equivalent to T anyway.
+However, Annotated[T, metadata] is already treated equivalent to T by static type checkers.
 There’s no additional value in being explicit about this behavior.
-The example above could be more-straightforwardly written as the equivalent:
+The example above could more simply be written as the equivalent:

 Footnotes